-As with other principal component approaches, this recognition method provides a fast and efficient computation of action effort.
-Additionally, the approach shows that standard SSE computations do not produce perceptual results.
-Once the system has been trained, the recognition of movement effort is computed using Eqn.
-8. The $\alpha{ij}$ values and the denominator of this equation can be computed off-line prior to recognition.
-Since only those feature-i trajectories with high expressibility weights are used to determine the effort, trajectories with low weight can be removed from the computation, reducing the total amount of processed data to only the most expressive trajectories for the category.
+The recognition method provides a fast and efficient computation of action effort.
+Additionally, the approach shows that standard SSE computations do not produce perceptual results for the motions examined.
+Once the system has been trained, the recognition of action effort is computed using Eqn.
+8. The α{ij} values and the denominator of this equation can be computed off-line prior to recognition.
+Since only those feature-i trajectories with non-zero expressibility weights are used to determine the effort, trajectories with zero weight can be removed from the computation, thus reducing the total amount of processed data to only the most expressive trajectories for the category.
 This has an added advantage in that the approach can therefore accommodate occlusions of non-expressive trajectories.
-To verify the action category, the distance-from-feature-space (DFFS) residual [19] could be examined using the same three-mode model.